kamrik/IntroText/labs/lab_11_SQL.md

 ## Step 2 - Run some queries to get started
 Run each of the following SELECT queries.
 Observe the output and try to understand it.

-> [!NOTE]
-> To execute the query on sqliteonline.com you can either press `Shift-Enter` on the keyboard or the green triangle play button at the top of the page.
+To execute a query on sqliteonline.com you can either press `Shift-Enter` on the keyboard or click the green triangle `▶ Run` button at the top of the page.

 ```sql